-The total cost of the emergency medical technician program is \$2,895, comprised of \$2,495 for tuition and \$400 for fees.
+For students starting their program before August 11, 2025, the total cost of the emergency medical technician program is \$2,895, comprised of \$2,495 for tuition and \$400 for fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$2,995, comprised of \$2,595 for tuition and \$400 for fees.
 Fees include textbooks, clinical scheduler and tracker, and online testing access.
 One uniform shirt (polo) is provided to all students enrolled in the program.
 Total tuition and fees are billed upfront; retention of tuition and fees collected in advance for a student who does not commence class will not exceed \$100.